What is ZenHub Roadmaps?

 When viewing an epic in your Workspace, select the set start and end date button when viewing the epic which will open up the calendar modal.
 From this view, set your desired start and end date for the epic.
 This will automatically add your epic to the Roadmap, providing your team with an at-a-glance progress report for your epic:

 2. Clicking and dragging on the Roadmap timeline:

-Once an Epic has been added to a Project, they are tracked by story points or Issues completed within that Epic.
-As you close Issues and merge Pull Requests the Project progress will update to reflect these changes.
-Epics can also be added to the Roadmap as individual pieces of work, without being added to a particular Project.
-This can be done by selecting the green + located in the top left of the page and choose to add Epics to the Roadmap:
+Once an epic has been added to a project, they are tracked by story points or Issues completed within that epic.
+As you close issues and merge PR's the project progress will update to reflect these changes.
+Epics can also be added to the Roadmap as individual pieces of work, without being added to a particular project.
+This can be done by selecting the green + located in the top left of the page and choose to add epics to the Roadmap: